SeleniumHQ/selenium-ide/docs/plugins/getting-started.md

 - `id` - required, a camelCase unique identifier for the command.
 - `name` - required, a natural language name for the command, the user will see this.
 - `type` - optional, can be either `locator` or `region`, is used to enable the `find` and `select` buttons. (**NOTE:** `type` is still in beta, and may be changed in the future).
 - `docs` - optional, a collection of metadata for the command description, target, and value.
 Alternatively, you can use an existing command target or value (a.k.a.
 ArgTypes) by specifying its name as a string (rather than a sub-collection).
-See `ArgTypes` in [`Command.js`](https://github.com/SeleniumHQ/selenium-ide/blob/master/packages/selenium-ide/src/neo/models/Command.js) for a full list.
+See `ArgTypes` in <a href="https://github.com/SeleniumHQ/selenium-ide/blob/master/packages/selenium-ide/src/neo/models/Command/ArgTypes.js" target="_blank" rel="noopener noreferrer">`ArgTypes.js`</a> for a full list.

 ### Locators